 The Superintendent of Water and any department employee shall have the right to enter and inspect any premises using a public supply of water at any time and to repair or remove any meter for repair.
-If such access be refused the water supply may be terminated and shall not be restored except on payment of the sum of $5 to the Town of Lewiston.
+If such access be refused the water supply may be terminated and shall not be restored except on payment of a fee to the Town of Lewiston, as set from time to time by resolution of the Town Board of the Town of Lewiston.

 Wherever an adequate supply is available, every dwelling or other building requiring the use of a public supply of water shall obtain the same from the mains of the Town of Lewiston, through separate service except as hereinafter provided.

 Any property owner desiring to make a service connection to the water mains of the Town of Lewiston shall make application therefor in writing and the approval thereof shall automatically subject the property supplied to liability for water rates and charges from time to time affecting the premises.

 Applicants for water shall make such deposits or payments as may be required according to the services rendered, before application will be granted.

 All customers whose residence or other building to be serviced is located more than 200 feet from the nearest road boundary in which a public main is located shall provide at their own expense a meter and meter pit within such highway boundary.
 The size and design of such meter, meter pit and service connection shall be determined by the Department of Water.